 Put that pen down!
 Leave that novel in a drawer for at least a month and read other great books again, then return to the novel and produce a second draft using the Editing Your Novel course.

 Submit those first three chapters one by one to our writing group online for warm wise feedback.
-Then when you’ve taken on board all the constructive and cheering praise, you send it to your tutor at The Novelry who will submit for you to their leading literary agency partners.
+Then when you’ve taken on board all the constructive and cheering praise, and we think your novel is ready, we'll submit it to our leading literary agency partners.